CodeCorico/allons-y/README.md

 allons-y init
 ```

-After that, your platform is standalone, you do not need the ```allons-y``` command to support it.
+After that, your platform is stand-alone, you do not need the ```allons-y``` command to support it.

 ## Setup your environment(s)

-Your platform architeture comes with the ```dotenv``` module.
+Your platform architecture comes with the [dotenv](https://github.com/bkeepers/dotenv) module.
 Use the following wizard to help you configure your environment:
 ```
 allons-y env
 ```

-Each configuration comes from Alolons-y! but you can add you own by adding *-env.json files in your /features.
-E.g:
+Each configuration comes from Allons-y! but you can add you own by adding ```*-env.json``` files in your ```/features``` directory.
+E.g.:
 ```features/users/users-env.json``` will be used in the env configuration.
 Use this format in your json file:
 ```json